-The Processor BCRs of Shopify International Limited that are hereby approved cover the following:
+The Controller BCRs of Shopify International Limited that are hereby approved cover the following:

 - a.
-Scope: Only members of Shopify acting as Processors, that are legally bound by the BCRs in Parts I and V including Appendix 12. - b.
-EEA countries from which transfers are to be made: Specified in the BCRs Part V including Appendix 1 - c.
-Third countries to which transfers are to be made: Specified in the BCRs Part V including Appendix 1 - d.
-Purposes of the transfer: The purposes are detailed in the BCRs Parts I and V including Appendix 12

-- e.
-Categories of data subjects concerned by the transfer: Those categories are in the BCRs Parts I and V including Appendix 12. - f.
-Categories of personal data transferred: Those categories are specified in the BCRs Parts I and V including Appendix 12 .
+Scope: Specified in the BCRs Parts I and V including Appendix 12 and 13. - b.
+EEA countries from which transfers are to be made: Specified in the BCRs Part V including Appendix 1. - c.
+Third countries to which transfers are to be made: Specified in the BCRs Part V including Appendix 1. - d.
+Purposes of the transfer: The purposes are detailed in the BCRs Parts I and V including Appendix 12 and 13 . - e.
+Categories of data subjects concerned by the transfer: Those categories are in the BCRs Parts I and V including Appendix 12 and 13. - f.
+Categories of personal data transferred: Those categories are specified in the BCRs Parts I and V including Appendix 12 and 13.